pingswept/me30-website/content/logistics/projects.md

 Minimum Viable Product

-And if you're overwhelmed by the details, start by aiming for this **minimum viable product**:
+And if you're overwhelmed by the details, start by aiming to:
 * Get your robot to drive up a ramp autonomously.
 * Decide the best speed for your robot.
 * Tell your partner what speed and start delay you need.